Earl Carroll Theatre: The French Casino

 the theater was refurbished, and on December 30, 1934 reopened as the French Casino night club.
 The chic nightclub offered dinner and a Broadway cabaret show and became very successful for several years.
 Its first revue was titled Revue Folies Bergeres.
 The French Casino operated until its closure in 1937.
 Soon after, the Broadway producer Billy Rose acquired the building and renamed it Casa Manana, after the previous incarnation at the Frontier Centennial in Fort Worth, Texas.
 It opened with the show, "Let's Play Fair", a successful bid for Rose's ambition to secure the Aquacade show for the New York World's Fair.
-Under the helm of Rose, the venue traded until June of 1939.
+Under the helm of Rose, the venue traded until June 1939.
 The French Casino reacquired the theater in late 1939 but was unsuccessful and closed in 1940.
-Thereafter, the building was converted into retail space and became a Woolworth's Department Store.
+Thereafter, the building was converted into retail space and became a Woolworth Store.
 The building was demolished in 1990.

 Description

-The building was six-stories, made of dark brick with retail stores on the street level and offices above.
+The building was six stories, made of dark brick with retail stores on the street level and offices above.
 It was 100 feet long and about 30 ft deep, behind which the theater wing stretches to the left.
 Between the fourth and fifth floors, a big sign on the facade said "Earl Carroll Theatre" in capital letters.
 The right side of the office building had a marquee over the theater entrance, which is through the office building.
 There was another marquee at the theater wing on the left.